Efficient estimation of error bounds for quantum multiparametric imaging with constraints: Introduction

 The reason of those discrepancies is known from statistics \cite{vanTrees1968,stoica1990biased,gorman1990lower,eldar2008rethinking} and consists in the unbiasedness assumption, which is used during derivation of CRB and, generally, becomes invalid when physical constraints are taken into account.
 For example, for a passive non-emitting object, the absolute values of the transmission amplitude must belong to the range from 0 to 1.
 From physical point of view, constraints introduce additional \textit{a priori} knowledge about the sample, complementary to the information provided by the detected signal, and enable reconstruction of smaller features.
 Mathematically, constraints typically lead to estimation bias \cite{berger1990inadmissibility}, while biased estimators can ensure smaller mean square errors than unbiased ones \cite{stoica1990biased,eldar2004minimum,eldar2008rethinking,benHaim2009lower,motka2016optical}.

-Efficiency of CRB for resolution analysis on the one hand and typicality of constrained problems in practical imaging on the other hand make it tempting to reconcile them.
+Efficiency of CRB for resolution analysis on the one hand and typicality of constrained problems in practical imaging on the other hand motivate one to search for a way to restore applicability of CRB to such problems.
 One of the available approaches is based on constructing the modified CRB \cite{vanTrees1968,gorman1990lower,eldar2004minimum,eldar2008rethinking}, which explicitly takes the bias into account by incorporating its derivatives over the parameters of interest.
 Such approach has been successfully used for simple 1-parameter models in quantum imaging and metrology: estimation of the separation between 2 incoherent point sources \cite{tsang2016quantum, tsang2018conservative,zhou2019quantum} and inference of the wavelength by a spectrometer \cite{motka2016optical}.
-Minimization of the predicted estimation error over the bias allows to construct uniform (universal) version of CRB \cite{hero1996exploring,hua1999quantitative,eldar2006uniformly}.
+Minimization of the predicted estimation error over the bias allows us to construct uniform (universal) version of CRB \cite{hero1996exploring,hua1999quantitative,eldar2006uniformly}.
 The resulting trade-off between the bias and the variance of the estimate can serve for resolution quantification in biomicroscopy \cite{meng2004modified,meng2006design,meng2008vector}.
 While the approach is fruitful for derivation of general theoretical bounds on estimation errors, its practical application to quantifying information content of particular quantum imaging methods and setups can be cumbersome.
 Analytical calculation of neither bias gradient for a selected estimator, nor the optimal bias seems feasible for a real multiparametric problem of object reconstruction in quantum imaging \cite{mikhalychev2019efficiently}, thus leading to the necessity of time-consuming numerical Monte-Carlo simulations.